telerik/blazor-docs/components/grid/virtual-scrolling.md

 You can also use the Blazor Grid virtualization for the Grid columns.
 See the [Column Virtualization]({%slug grid-columns-virtual%}) article for more information.

 ## Using Virtual Scrolling

+For the Blazor Grid virtualization to work, you need to:

 1. Set the `ScrollMode` parameter to `GridScrollMode.Virtual` (the default value is `Scrollable`).
 1. [Set the `Height` parameter](#setting-a-value-for-the-height-parameter).